 Matt Stevens of TalentLens UK looks at the difference in popularity and effectiveness of candidate recruitment methods.

-The level of popularity vs. effectiveness of recruitment methods debate will endure but what cannot be disputed is that amongst other benefits, the usage of the ability and personality instruments can help recruiters to save time and reduce hiring costs, provide a reliable prediction of workplace task performance and reveal an individual's likely fit to an organisation.
+However, what cannot be disputed is that amongst other benefits, the usage of the ability and personality assessments can help recruiters to save time, reduce hiring costs and most importantly, provide an extremely reliable prediction of workplace task performance and reveal an individual’s likely fit to an organisation.

 The combination of measurements, especially when incorporated within an assessment centre format, can enhance the process, thus providing a powerful indicator of candidate suitability.